mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 Selecting more than one attribute as the key is only available for published OData services that use OData version 4.
 {{% /alert %}}

-### 5.1 Selecting an Attribute as a Key {#select-key}
+### 5.1 Selecting Attributes as a Key {#select-key}

-To select a different attribute as a key, do the following:
+To select different attributes as a key, do the following:

 1. Open the **Published OData Resource**.
 2. In the **Key** section, click **Edit** located next to the **Key** property.